Advancing gender equity in a COVID-19 world

 CEO of SAGE Ltd, Dr Wafa El-Adhami, says despite the challenges posed by COVID-19, the pandemic is demonstrating how SAGE and Australia’s higher education and research sector are continuing to innovate in their approaches to addressing gender equity and diversity.

-Dr El-Adhami makes the comments in the newly released episode of the Think Difference podcast, where she also discusses the impact and future of SAGE as it transitions to a national program in the midst of a pandemic.
+SAGE Ltd CEO Dr Wafa El-Adhami features in episode 5 of Think Difference.
+In this episode, Dr El-Adhami discusses the impact and future of SAGE as it transitions to a national program in the midst of a pandemic.

 “We all acknowledge and recognise the challenges,” says Dr El-Adhami, who has led the SAGE initiative since June 2016.